 Hands-On Equations Verbal Problems Book

-Click here to see sample video solutions to verbal problems.
+Click here to see sample video solution to verbal problems.

 Click here for teaching suggestions for verbal problems.

-Level I: Click here to see a sample solution page from Level 1.
+Click here to see a sample solution page for Level 1.

 - 1. Kathy's plant grew the same amount in January and February.
 In March, it grew 3 inches.
 If the plant grew a total of 13 inches during these three months, how much did it grow during each of the other months?
 (Page 8/7)